Traditional SEO

 H1 Tag

-An H1 tag is like a flashing sign for both search engines and users, usually contains your keywords.
+An H1 tag is like a flashing sign for both search engines and users, usually containing your keywords.

 Website homepage: Professional roofing contractor in Bremerton.
 Roofer working on a roof.